Tayruh/sadako/tokens.md

 `sadako.var` is an object variable that contains user defined variables.
 These variables are automatically saved to disk when you save the game.

 `sadako.tmp` is also an object variable that contains user defined variables.
-However, these variables are cleared every time `sadako.doPage()`, `sadako.doJump()`, `sadako.doChoice()`, and `sadako.doScript()` are called.
+However, these variables are cleared every time `sadako.doJump()`, `sadako.doChoice()`, and `sadako.doScript()` are called.
 That is to say, any time you click a link or call a function that progresses the story script.

 `sadako.text` is the variable that holds the text being processed for the current line.
 Just returning text from a function will not work unless you use the `=` value token inside the `[: :]` script block (which hopefully explains how the story script text replacements work).
 If you are inside a function and want to replace or add to the text output for the current line, `sadako.text` is the variable to use.